Arab, US top diplomats in Israel as Mideast dynamic shifts

 SDE BOKER, Israel (AP) — Israel on Monday hosted the foreign ministers of four Arab nations and the United States in a bid to strengthen its position in a rapidly shifting Middle East.

-The gathering brought together the top diplomats from all but one of the Arab countries that have normalized relations with Israel in U.S.-mediated negotiations, including three that signed the so-called Abraham Accords during the Trump administration in 2020.
+The gathering brought together the top diplomats from all but one of the Arab countries that have normalized relations with Israel in U.S.-mediated negotiations.

+That included three that signed the so-called Abraham Accords during the Trump administration in 2020 — the United Arab Emirates, Bahrain and Morocco — as well as Egypt, the first country to make peace with Israel.

-Meeting at a resort in the Negev Desert near the final resting place of Israel’s founding father, David Ben-Gurion, the ministers and Secretary of State Antony Blinken pledged to expand cooperation to include energy, environmental and security matters and try to bring others into the agreements.
+Meeting at a resort in Israel’s southern Negev Desert, the ministers and Secretary of State Antony Blinken pledged to expand cooperation to include energy, environmental and security matters and try to bring others into the agreements.

 “Just a few years ago this gathering would have been impossible to imagine,” Blinken said.
 “The United States has and will continue to strongly support a process that is transforming the region and beyond.”